muneer78/muneer78.github.io/_newsletter/2021-08-11-great-lines-the-show-me-im-making-a-mistake-edition.md

 ---

+---

+[Second](https://bookshop.org/books/deep-work-rules-for-focused-success-in-a-distracted-world/9781455586691), another quote about how true creativity can be brought to the world:

+> [Great creative minds] think like artists but work like accountants...

+---

-[Second](https://bookshop.org/books/meditations-a-new-translation-7be5ded9-87a9-4056-af72-d6c917125a29/9780812968255), I think that Marcus Aurelius is one of the most impactful thinkers who ever lived.
+[Third](https://bookshop.org/books/meditations-a-new-translation-7be5ded9-87a9-4056-af72-d6c917125a29/9780812968255), I think that Marcus Aurelius is one of the most impactful thinkers who ever lived.
 I've linked the translation of Meditations that I think is the best:

->If anyone can refute me—show me I’m making a mistake or looking at things from the wrong perspective—I’ll gladly change.
-It’s the truth I’m after, and the truth never harmed anyone.d the translation of Meditations that I think is the best:
->
->If anyone can refute me—show me I’m making a mistake or looking at things from the wrong perspective—I’ll gladly change.
+> If anyone can refute me—show me I’m making a mistake or looking at things from the wrong perspective—I’ll gladly change.
 It’s the truth I’m after, and the truth never harmed anyone.